code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCI_PCIDevices_PCB.md

 ### A. PCI(Peripheral Component Interconnect)
-- **What** A *standard* that describes how to connect the peripheral components/devices of a system together in a structured and controlled way.
+- A standard that describes how to connect the peripheral components/devices of a system together in a structured and controlled way.

 ### B. PCI-Bridges
 - These are used to connect more than 1 PCI bus to the system.
 Bridges joins the PCI buses.